miniME89/avr-cec/README.md

 ![Google Logo](http://s14.directupload.net/images/131009/pm4jfyx4.png)

 ## Status ##
 In the current state most of the CEC low level bit timing is implemented.
 CEC messages can be read reliably.
-Writing of CEC messages is also possible but does ignore any collisions on the line.
+Writing of CEC messages is also possible.
 A communication between the microcontroller and the computer is currently possible via UART.

 ## Supported microcontrollers ##
 * ATMega8